creativecommons/creativecommons.github.io-source/README.md

 ## Deployment

 We have continuous deployment set up.
+To deploy, push your code to the `master` branch (or make a pull request against the `master` branch.
 Travis CI builds and deploys the site whenever it detects new commits on the `master` branch.

 ### Manual Deployment

+**For reference only, you should not need to not do this.**

 When you are ready to deploy a new version of the site, run `lektor deploy` (assuming you have your GitHub SSH key already set up and you have access to